magento/knowledge-base/.github/CONTRIBUTING.md

 * Write content using Markdown.
 See [Support KB formatting](../docs/guides/kb-formatting-guide.md) for details.
 * Please follow the style recommendations described in [Support KB Styleguide](../docs/guides/support-kb-styleguide.md).
 * Use [article templates](../docs/article-templates/) when adding new articles.
-* Follow the recommended file structure and file naming convention described further.
+* Follow the recommended file structure and file naming convention described below.
 * Test your changes & additions for [linting errors](#testing) before creating a pull request - this will save time and effort as errors will cause the automatic checks to fail and will need fixing before the pull request can be merged.

 ### Don'ts